5 Ways to Keep Your Sales Team Thriving & Prevent Burnout

 Are they reviewing their best calls?

 On a fundamental level, this reminds you that you can do it.
 It can take you back to the state of mind that helped you to be most successful.
-You can analyse and learn from what went right, which strategies, questions and responses were most effective, while gaining a boost of energy in the process.
+Analyse and learn from what went right, which strategies, questions and responses were most effective, while gaining a boost of energy in the process.

 When Jack Nicklaus, the most successful golfer ever, talked about his putting, he told an audience that he had never missed from within 3 feet of the hole.
 Video evidence suggests otherwise, however in Jack’s mind he didn’t allow room for doubt and replayed only the successful putts that he had made.
 This psychological trick can have a huge effect in allowing confidence to breed within you.
-Perhaps saying that you’ve never failed on a call is a step too far, however focusing on your successes, what went right and replaying them to yourself over again can still have a significant impact.
+Focusing on your successes, what went right and replaying them to yourself over again, can still have a significant impact.

 It’s easy to find yourself in a rut and it’s important to switch things up when it happens.
 A great way to do this is for reps to swap leads with a colleague.
 The idea is that your reps swap, say, 50 leads and each agrees to hand back over any successful connections made.